Jerry Voorhis: Record and campaigns

 Voorhis "temperamentally and philosophically loathed" communism.
 He sponsored the Voorhis Act of 1940, which required political organizations which were controlled by a foreign power or which engaged in military activities to subvert the American government to register with the Justice Department.
 Voorhis also served as a member of the House Un-American Activities Committee (HUAC) though Time magazine stated he could be "counted upon ... to temper rightist blasts for leftist lambs".

 Voorhis was generally highly regarded by his colleagues and others in Washington.
 Senator Paul Douglas of Illinois considered Voorhis "a political saint", and said of Voorhis, "Driven by conscience, he had a compulsion to master every subject that came before the House, and having mastered it, he spoke his mind."
 Voorhis would make five-minute speeches in the House of Representatives at any opportunity, on matters ranging from local concerns in his district to international monetary issues.
 The press nicknamed him "Kid Atlas", seeming to carry the weight of the world on his shoulders.
 The press corps also voted him the most honest congressman, and the fifth most intelligent.
 However, Interior Secretary Harold Ickes described Voorhis's 1943 resignation from HUAC as the representative being "[w]obbly as usual".

 Voorhis's 12th district leaned Republican, the more so after Voorhis survived an attempt, in 1941, to gerrymander him out of office by removing strong Democratic precincts from the 12th during the decennial redistricting.
 Nevertheless, Voorhis was re-elected by 13,000 votes in 1942, and by a similar margin two years later.
 Despite the Republican leanings of his district, Voorhis had not faced any strong opposition prior to 1946.
 Elected as part of the Roosevelt landslide of 1936, in 1938 he faced an opponent so shy that Voorhis had to introduce him to the crowd at a joint appearance.
 In 1940, he faced a military school principal, and his 1942 opponent, radio preacher and former Prohibition Party gubernatorial candidate Robert P. Shuler, "even embarrassed GOP regulars".
 In 1944, the 12th district Republicans were bitterly divided, and Voorhis easily triumphed.

 Voorhis was a conscientious congressman towards his constituents, careful to remember births, anniversaries, and in-district events.
-In fact, after the birth of Tricia Nixon near the start of the 1946 campaign, Voorhis's office sent the Nixon family a copy of a government publication called Infant Care, of which congressmen received 150 a month.
+In fact, after the birth of Tricia Nixon near the start of the 1946 campaign, Voorhis's office sent the Nixon family a copy of a government publication called Infant Care, of which members of Congress received 150 copies a month.
 On April 1, 1946, Richard Nixon sent Voorhis a thank you letter for the pamphlet.

 Aside from the act named for him, Voorhis succeeded in enacting few new laws, a fact Nixon used against him in 1946 when he argued that Voorhis's legislation had only "transferred jurisdiction over the raising of rabbits from one government department to another."
 The New York Times wrote of him in 1947, "He was ineffectual in terms of practical results."